Rach1975/product-list-with-cart-main/README-template.md

   - Difference on defining a path
 - css position
 - Responsive layout breakpoints
+- To style purchase buttons when selected, use javascript to make it interactive.
+- Use functions to better manage my code

 **Note: Delete this note and the content within this section and replace with your own learnings.**